ryanpdwyer/react-eleventy/che120-08-Resonance-FC.md

 <div class="alert alert-secondary">
-For Friday , you could skip directly to <a href="/che120-09-VSEPR">VSEPR theory</a>.
+For Class, you could skip directly to <a href="/che120-09-VSEPR">VSEPR theory</a>.
+This content will be covered in class.
 </div>